Proud to wear DOLPO

 The elegant logo reflects this as well, made up of two overlapping rounded triangles denoting mountains with a third peak in the middle.
 Underneath is ‘DOLPO’ in upper case sans serif.

-“Our philosophy is to have the right design, at the right price,” says co-founder Deepak Acharya, adding with a smile that his pricing strategy has made business easy: “The employees at North Face may sell North Face, but they wear Dolpo.”
+“Our philosophy is Right quality, Right price,” says co-founder Deepak Acharya, adding with a smile that the pricing strategy of a particular competitor has made business easy: “The employees at North Face may sell North Face, but they wear Dolpo.”

 The rebranding was so successful that Acharya regrets not launching it sooner.
 The reason for the success is that the outdoor gear market in Nepal has taken off with more and more domestic tourists trekking in the high mountains to share their adventures on social media.